martinambrus/AuxiliaryASR/README.md

     insertion_bonus: 0.05   # encourages emitting non-blank symbols when hypotheses compete
 ```

-Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and uses a guided-attention helper that idles only for the first epoch before easing back in over the next six at roughly λ≈0.0012→0.0035.
-When it returns the helper is scaled to ~0.0023 via `reactivation_scale: 0.65`, guided by σ≈0.9, and an adaptive scaler watches the logged diagonal coherence to boost or relax the prior between 0.55× and 2.8× as needed.
+Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and keeps its guided-attention helper active from the first epoch while easing in over roughly five epochs at λ≈0.0018→0.0048.
+When it reactivates after cooldown the helper resumes at ~0.0036 via `reactivation_scale: 0.75`, guided by σ≈0.85, and an adaptive scaler watches the logged diagonal coherence to boost or relax the prior between ~0.75× and 3.5× (with a ×2.0 boost when coherence falls below 0.64).
 This keeps Arabic alignments hovering around a 0.7 diagonal score without letting them collapse to single-frame spikes; if you notice diagonal coherence dropping (e.g., due to a masking bug), simply disable the prior by setting `use_diagonal_attention_prior` to `False`.

 To avoid choosing checkpoints that only excel at PER while misaligning attention or dropping symbols, training now logs a joint selection score that blends PER, diagonal coherence, and the normalised CTC length gap.
 The configuration exposes the coefficients under `checkpoint_selection` and the trainer will keep a `best_joint.pth` symlink pointing at the most alignment-friendly checkpoint observed so far.